migros/fotoobo/README.md

 # Contribution

-The contribute in this project please start by reading and accepting our [Collective Code Construction Contract](https://fotoobo.readthedocs.io/en/latest/developer/c4.html).
+To contribute to this project please start by reading and accepting our [Collective Code Construction Contract](https://fotoobo.readthedocs.io/en/latest/developer/c4.html).